cfpb/design-manual/page-components/form-fields.md

 Use block helper text to explain why a piece of information is being requested, address security and privacy concerns, and suggest ways of providing answers other than providing formatting examples.

-- Text: Avenir Next Regular 14 pt, Dark Gray (#43484e)
+- Text: Avenir Next Regular 14 px, Dark Gray (#43484e)
-- Margin bottom: 10px
+- Margin bottom: 10 px

 </div>